Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 In this section, I will explain the mathematics behind different one-class machine learning algorithms by taking a cue from [this research paper](http://file.scirp.org/pdf/JBiSE20100300003_45072138.pdf).

 ### **One-Class Gaussian**

-This model uses the The Gaussian model is considered as a density estimation model.
-The assumption is that the target samples form a multivariate normal distribution, therefore for a given test sample z in n-dimensional space, the probability density function can be calculated as:
+This is basically a density estimation model.
+It assumes that the training data are the samples from the *Multivariate Normal Population*, therefore for a test sample(say z) having n-feaures, the probability density function can be calculated as:

 Thank you very much for making it this far.